 Because in private lessons, the focus is on one student at a time, they are in a better position to recognize the child’s hidden potential.
 He can review students’ work in detail, review every moment of complexity.
 It can detect recurring errors and work to eliminate errors.

-A tutor has a better understanding of where the student is behind.
+Home tutors have better understanding of where the student is behind.
 It can work on weak parts and allow the student to practice more on some topics than others to improve the learning process.

 In schools, on the other hand, since the responsibility for multiple students falls on the same teacher, assessing each student with equal attention is not a viable process.
 Of course, teachers will check each child’s homework and point out mistakes.
 However, when it comes to tackling these mistakes individually for each student, this is not possible in schools.